andlabs/qo/README.md

 386/                  only trasversed if targetting 386
 windows_386/          only trasversed if targetting 386-based Windows
 ```

+In addition, the OS name `unix` is valid on all Unix systems (Linux, FreeBSD, Mac OS X, etc.).

 ## Cross-Compiler Executable Search Order
 Under the hood, however, cross-compiling is a very complex and problematic undertaking for historical and practical reasons. qo assumes you have a correctly configured cross-compiler setup for the target OS, architecture, and toolchain (even if it's just the toolchain).